nephh/portfolio-template/README.md

 ## Usage

 See commented lines in the HTML and CSS files to see exactly what is going on under the hood.
+Hover over any image or button to see a description of the project, and click to go to the deployed site.
 Website is hosted [here.](https://nephh.github.io/portfolio-template)

 ### Website Screenshot